wendycodeworks/MERN-Assignment/README.md

 ### R1.1 Purpose

-This application is designed to connect professionals from the technology industry through meetups, workshops, conferences and other live events.
+This application is dedicated to  professionals in the technology industry and designed to help them connect through meetups, workshops, conferences and other live events.

 ### R1.2 Functionality/Features